You are using an unsupported browser Please switch to a supported browser so you can get the best experience on this site

 Look at the Loan Company's Reputation

 It's important to deal with a reputable company when looking for a loan while unemployed.
-You want to ensure you are not falling into a scam.
+You want to ensure you are not falling for a scam.
 There are plenty of people out there who prey on desperate people.

 We have a great reputation with customers!
-Simple Fast Loans has a five-star rating with TrustPilot and is a fully-licensed financial services company.
+Simple Fast Loans has a five-star rating with TrustPilot and is a fully licensed financial services company.

 We have a transparent application process and will provide you with all the information you need before you sign to take out a loan.
 We will answer your questions through live chat, on the phone, by email, or even by snail mail so that you are comfortable when taking out a loan knowing that customer service is readily available.